The UK Quality Code expects that:

 Production and final approval of the contract

-The contract is drawn up by the Academic Partnerships Officer in consultation with the School, the partner, Legal Services and Finance.
+The contract is drawn up by the Academic Quality and Enhancement Business Partner in consultation with the School, the partner, Legal Services and Finance.
 As far as possible contracts will be produced using University standard templates.

 The final contract is submitted, with a recommendation for Programme Approval, to Senate.
 If approved the contractual agreement may be signed and issued to the partner.
 All institutional contracts are signed by the Vice-Chancellor or his nominee.